All-optical quantum computing using cubic phase gates: Conclusions

-However, too low state generation efficiencies require very long quantum storage.
 The all-optical quantum memories experimentally demonstrated so far have ``lifetimes'' of the order of 100 ns.
 Thus, an event rate of $10^{7}$ Hz would effectively lead to an on-demand source.
-Assuming a broadband source of especially Gaussian (squeezed) resource states, considering our conditional GKP state generation scheme, a 10 GHz repetition rate or equivalently $10^{10}$ pulses per second would be feasible.
+Assuming a broadband source of especially Gaussian resource states, considering our conditional GKP state generation scheme, a 10 GHz repetition rate or equivalently $10^{10}$ pulses per second would be feasible.
 A success probability for the conditional state generation of the order of $10^{-3}$ would then result in a quasi-on-demand GKP qubit source.
-Our calculations suggest that GKP state fidelities around 0.995 are possible for such values of the success probability, though assuming an ideal, loss-free scheme (we also presented a short loss analysis which implies demanding loss thresholds, but confirms the in-principle functioning of our scheme).

-In order to fully realize such a scheme, also the elementary single-mode cubic phase gates could be incorporated quasi-on-demand by combining cubic-phase-gate teleportation techniques with all-optical quantum memories of $\sim 100$ ns lifetime.
-Recall that the efficient methods of gate teleportation can be employed both for the elementary cubic gates \cite{Miyata2016} and for so-called magic gate teleportation on GKP qubits \cite{Konno2021magic}.
+Our calculations suggest that GKP state fidelities around 0.995 are possible for such values of the success probability, though assuming an ideal, loss-free scheme.
+We also presented a short loss analysis, which implies demanding loss thresholds, but confirms the in-principle functioning of our scheme.
+In order to fully realize such a scheme, the elementary single-mode cubic phase gates could be incorporated quasi-on-demand by combining cubic phase gate teleportation techniques with all-optical quantum memories of $\sim 100$ ns lifetime.